IgorKhm/igorkhm.github.io/index.md

 # Research
 ## Publications
 ### Journal:
-  + A. Finkel, S. Haddad, and I. Khmelnitsky. *Coverability, Termination, and Finiteness in Recursive Petri Nets*,  in Fundamenta Informaticae, To be published in 2020
+  + A. Finkel, S. Haddad, and I. Khmelnitsky. *Coverability, Termination, and Finiteness in Recursive Petri Nets*,  in Fundamenta Informaticae, To be published in 2021
-  + A. Finkel, S. Haddad, and I. Khmelnitsky. *Commodification of Accelerations for the Karp and		Miller Construction*, in Journal of Discrete Event Dynamic Systems, To be published in 2020
+  + A. Finkel, S. Haddad, and I. Khmelnitsky. *Commodification of Accelerations for the Karp and		Miller Construction*, , Discrete Event Dynamic Systems, 2020.

-### International Conferences:
+### Inter national Conferences:
+#### 2021
+  + B. Barbot, B. Bollig, A. Finkel, S. Haddad, I. Khmelnitsky, M. Leucker, D. Neider, R. Roy, and L. Ye, *Extracting context-free grammars from recurrent neural networks using tree-automata learning and a* * search, ICGI 21.
+  + I. Khmelnitsky, D. Neider, R. Roy, B. Barbot, B. Bollig, A. Finkel, S. Haddad, M. Leucker, and L. Ye, *Property-directed verification and robustness certification of recurrent neural networks*, ATVA 21.

 #### 2020
    +  A. Finkel, S. Haddad, and I. Khmelnitsky. *Minimal coverability tree construction made complete and efficient*, FoSSaCS'20